WQXR-FM: Operations on 105.9 MHz

-On September 19, 1961, following competitive hearings, an Initial Decision was issued recommending approval of an application from the Cosmopolitan Broadcasting Company for a new station, located in Newark, on 105.9 MHz.
+The facility on 105.9 MHz, taken over by New York Public Radio in 2009, has a history dating back to the early 1960s.
+On September 19, 1961, following competitive hearings, an Initial Decision was issued recommending approval of an application from the Cosmopolitan Broadcasting Company for a new station, located in Newark, New Jersey on 105.9 MHz.
 A Construction Permit for the station, which was initially assigned the call letters WCOM, was granted on November 8, 1961, and the station's debut took place on July 15, 1962.
 On July 30, 1962, WCOM's call sign was changed to WHBI, inheriting the call letters of a New York City station at 1280 AM, whose license had been voluntarily canceled twelve days earlier.

 In 1972, WHBI's 1969 application for license renewal was designated for an FCC hearing, to determine whether the owners were qualified to remain as licensees.
 A July 25, 1974, Initial Decision recommended against renewal.
 This recommendation was formally adopted on May 19, 1976, after finding that "Cosmopolitan had operated its broadcast facility so as virtually to relinquish all interest and control over the station's programming", and "As a result of its abdication of licensee responsibility, numerous violations of Commission Rules occurred, including (but not limited to) the promotion of a lottery, false and misleading advertising, improper logging, failure to meet filing requirements, and inadequate record keeping".

 The FCC conducted hearings in order to award an Interim Operation authorization to run the station until a new permanent licensee was chosen.
 In 1982 the Global Broadcasting Group was selected as the interim operator.
 On April 20, 1985, the station call letters were changed to WNWK.

 Additional comparative hearings were held to determine the station's new permanent licensee.
 This was awarded to Multicultural Radio Broadcasting, Inc., which assumed operations on August 20, 1992.
 On May 27, 1998, the station call letters were changed to WCAA.
 On February 13, 2007, the call sign became WQBU-FM, but was changed back to WCAA ten days later.